KelvinOjiako/KelvinOjiako/README.md

 Howdy!
 I'm Kelvin Somtochukwu Ojiako

-A junior software engineer @ KBS.
+A junior software dev @ KBS.
 Recently picked up Kotlin & its been an exciting switch from Java.

 Currently focusing on web development, previously used Spring with Java before finding Kvision, ktor & Spring Boot Kotlin Also found Gradle along the way and its flexibility in build automation is something I can't stop talking about.
 Folks who've made the switch from Maven understand the pom.xml hustle with them tags.